matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

    advertised as part of a given space, but *does* want the room to form part of the hierarchy of that space for those in the know.

-### Sub-spaces

-XXX: Questions to be answered here include:

- * Should membership of a sub-space grant any particular access to the parent space, or vice-versa?
-We might need to extend `m.room.history_visibility` to support more flexibility; fortunately this is not involved in event auth so does not require new room versions.

- * What happens if somebody defines a cycle?
-(It's probably fine, but anything interpreting the relationships needs to be careful to limit recursion.)
+Cycles in the parent->child and child->parent relationships are *not* permitted, but clients (and servers) should be aware that they may be encountered, and ignore the relationship rather than recursing infinitely.

 ### Default children

 The `default` flag on a child listing allows a space admin to list the "default" sub-spaces and rooms in that space.
 This means that when a user joins the parent space, they will automatically be joined to those default children.

 XXX implement this on the client or server?

 Clients could display the default children in the room list whenever the space appears in the list.

-XXX: do we need force-joins, where users may not leave a room they autojoined?

 ### Long description